 1. SLEEP.
 There's a reason it's called "beauty rest."
 Allow your body to heal and replenish itself.
 There's no substitute for this.

 2. HYDRATE.
 Drink lots of water and eats foods with a high water content, like fruits and vegetables.
-Limit your intake of caffeine, alcohol, and carbonated beverages, as these dehydrate you.
+Limit your intake of caffeine, alcohol, and carbonated beverages, as the

 3. EXFOLIATE about every other day.
 Allow time for a new layer of skin to grow before you scuff off the old one.
 Use something rigid, with a rough surface, but that won't tear the skin.
 A sponge is too soft.
 A pumice stone, except for callouses, is too abrasive.
 I use a stiff loufah, like this one: